Largo47/BasicLogSystem/README.md

 + When new log is ingested, a ticket (Issue), connected to a project(IssueBin) is created.
 Data is split into lines, filtered for relevant ones and each new Log object is linked to a ticket.
 + However, before ticket is created, methods checks if a ticket linked to the same project with the same raw log doesn't alread exist in the database.
 + If that is the case, new occurrence object is created (storing current datetime) and attached to the existing ticket
-+ Webinterface allows to list of the projects, list all the tickets linked to each project and view specific tickets and it's components (status, occurrences, logs)
++ Webinterface allows to list of the projects, list all the tickets linked to each project and view specific tickets and it's components (status (Open, In progress, Resolved, Closed, Suspended), occurrences, logs)

 ## Goal Checklist